Revisiting the Hubble constant, spatial curvature and cosmography with time-delay and cosmic chronometer observations: Conclusion

-Assuming a flat Universe in advance, we obtained the $H_0=70.47^{+1.14}_{-1.15}$ $\Mpc$, which falls between the SH0ES and Plank CMB observation results.
-In order to highlight the influence of spatial curvature on cosmographic parameters, we fix the value of Hubble constant as $H_0=73.24\Mpc$.
-Under this particular situation, our findings demonstrate an open Universe at $2.6 \sigma$ confidence level, which means that the positive correlation between the Hubble constant and the spatial curvature parameter.
-Moreover, our results also confirm conclusions in work \citep{2020MNRAS.494.2576C}.
-However, our work provided a new approach to constrain both the spatial curvature and the cosmological parameters.
-Although the degeneracy between the spatial curvature and the cosmographic parameters still exists, our method alleviated this situation, to some extent, compared to considering cosmography alone.
+Assuming a flat Universe, we obtained $H_0=70.47^{+1.14}_{-1.15}$ $\Mpc$, which falls between the SH0ES and \textit{Planck} CMB data results.
+In order to highlight the influence of spatial curvature on cosmographic parameters, we fixed the value of Hubble constant as $H_0=73.24\Mpc$.
+Under this assumption, our findings supported an open Universe at $2.6 \sigma$ confidence level.
+This means that there is a positive correlation between the Hubble constant and the spatial curvature parameter.
+Moreover, our results also confirm the conclusions formulated in \citep{2020MNRAS.494.2576C}.
+It should be stressed, however, that our work offered a new approach to constrain both the spatial curvature and cosmographic parameters.
+Although the degeneracy between them still exists, our method alleviates it to some extent in comparison with the cosmography alone.
+Considering that redshift coverage of the data we used extends to $z \sim 2.3$, the issue of convergence regarding the Taylor series cosmographic expansion becomes important.
+Therefore we also used the technique of Pad\'{e} approximants, in particular the (2,1) PA known to perform the best in cosmography \citep{2020MNRAS.494.2576C}.
+As discussed above, the results regarding $H_0$ and cosmic curvature were similar as in Taylor expansion, while deceleration and jerk parameters turned to be noticeably different.
+The BIC criterion used to quantify the performance of two competing reconstruction techniques yielded a weak preference of PA over Taylor expansion.
+This result is however inconclusive.

-To analyze the goodness of fitting between the order of cosmographic expansion and the data set, we also considered fourth order cosmographic expansion.
-We found that the convergence and goodness of fitting for the fourth order cosmographic expansion are worse than the third order cosmographic expansion.
-More importantly, the fourth order in cosmography yields a higher Hubble constant and the spatial curvature.
-The reason is believed to be the strong degeneracy between Hubble constant, the spatial curvature and cosmography parameters.
-In addition, the cosmic expansion history was reconstructed within a wide range of redshifts.